 Hello and welcome to the

-Early Years Foundation Stage!
+Early Years Foundation Stage at St Laurence

 In the Early Years Foundation Stage (EYFS) at St Laurence Primary School, we provide a stimulating learning environment which encourages our pupils to be independent, active learners and to learn through play and exploration.
 Continuous provision allows the children to take control of their learning and be independent by accessing their own resources and making their own decisions, with the encouragement and enhancement of experienced adults in the classroom.
 At St Laurence we believe your child’s emotional needs are paramount to happiness and achievement and as such aim to create a caring, secure, natural environment where your child can thrive.
 Although we follow the statutory Foundation Stage Profile and assessments, we do not have set curriculum themes but follow the children’s interests instead, whilst still making sure all key areas of learning are covered.
 The EYFS adults are continually aiming to improve our practice and environment and great care goes into making sure each and every child is cared for and seen as an individual.